-What questions might you have about American culture?
+What Questions do You have about American Culture?

 Do High Schools Really Look Like Glee?

 What you see on TV has to be based on something, right?
 Yeah, wrong.
 The hallways may be lined with brightly colored lockers and the social strata may be similar, but no one is breaking out in song.

 Also, the social mobility of Glee is a pipe dream.
 No one is getting slammed into lockers (not that WE ever saw).
 Students do actually go to class and learn something with the help of more than two teachers.